Importing Drosophila into the U.S. and moving Drosophila between states

-Let's start with two simple facts.
-First, it is illegal to import any item into the U.S. without describing it accurately on customs documents.
+It is illegal to import any item into the U.S. without describing it accurately on customs documents.
 Live animals must be listed by species name on customs declaration forms.
-Second, customs inspectors expect to see appropriate documentation with shipments of live animals.
-If documentation is not provided, shipments may be returned to the shipper, delayed in delivery or destroyed.
+Customs inspectors expect to see appropriate documentation with shipments of live animals.
+If documentation is not provided, shipments will likely be returned to the shipper, delayed in delivery or destroyed.

 It is also illegal to move some animals across state lines without documentation.